barumau/pandunia/docs/en/I-idea.md

 - moderately large: 26-33
 - large: 34 or more consonants

-Pandunia has only 20 consonants so its consonant inventory is average in size.
+Pandunia has only 18 consonants so the size of its consonant inventory is moderately small.

 English and Mandarin, for example, have much bigger consonant inventories than Pandunia.
 Most consonant letters are pronounced in the same way in all three languages.